marcelduplessis/marcelduplessis.github.io/_pages/about.md

 - 1/11: We have two PhDs starting in March 2026!
 Julia Noack and Paula Damke will join us to work on the SOFIA and VR projects.

 ## Opportunities
-- In 2026, we will open a Postdoctoral Research Fellow opporunity within the SOFIA project.
-If you are interested in joining our team for student research projects, or applying for individual research grants to work with us - feel free to reach out!
+- I will open a postdoc position within the SOFIA project in late 2026.
+- If you are interested in joining our team for student research projects, please get in touch.
+- I’m also happy to support fellowship applications, such as the Marie Skłodowska-Curie Fellowship, VR postodc.
+Reach out if you’d like to discuss project options.

 ## Team